zuhairabs/portfolio/content/blog/11-end-to-end-ml/index.md

 ## 2 - Training a sentiment classifier using PyTorch 🤖

-*The code and the model we'll be using here are inspired from this github <a href="https://github.com/ahmedbesbes/character-based-cnn">repo</a> so go check it for additional information.
+*The code and the model we'll be using here are inspired from this github so go check it for additional information.
 If you want to stick to this project's repo you can look at this <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/training">link</a>*.

 Now that the data is collected, we're ready to train a sentiment classifier to predict the labels we defined earlier.